bukin242/geoip-redis-ru/README.md

 This service uses ipgeobase.ru database from Russian IP block.
 For storage data uses Redis server.
 For http gateway uses wsgi protocol.
-Output JSON format and support JSONP callback function.
+Output JSON format.
+Support JSONP method, set and get callback function on execute to JavaScript.
 Fast speed if uses receiver and this service on the local host.